 - Prolonged sitting or lying.
 You can develop a knot after sitting or lying down for an extended period of time.
 It’s also common to develop a knot after sleeping in an awkward position.

 If the knot in your neck doesn’t go away or gets worse, make an appointment to see your doctor.
+If you don’t already have a primary care provider, you can browse doctors in your area through the Healthline FindCare tool.

 Also seek medical attention if you have a knot in your neck and: